nhtlongcs/clip-as-a-service/README.md

 ## CLIP-as-a-Service

 A Minimal Embedding Framework for Extracting Embeddings for Images and Sentences with CLIP.
-It simplifies the process of embedding extraction, providing ready-to-use functions for both batch and single instance embedding tasks.
+It simplifies the process of embedding extraction, providing ready-to-use functions for both batch and single-instance embedding tasks.
 The framework eliminates the need for extensive technical expertise, making it accessible to a wider range of users.

 ## Getting Started with CLIP-as-a-service